-3) Documentation-REQUIRED IN ORDER TO RECEIVE CREDIT FOR THE SEMESTER
+3) Documentation-REQUIRED TO RECEIVE CREDIT FOR THE SEMESTER

 - DOCUMENTING HOURS.
 Document your clinical contact and supervisor hours on the "Monthly Verification Logs" and have your supervisors sign them each month.
-Keep these for your records, but do not submit these to Ayshia in the CPSY office.
-Transfer cumulative totals from the "Monthly Verification Logs" to the "Semester Summary Log", and submit this to Ayshia.
+Keep these for your records, but do not submit them to Ayshia in the CPSY office.
+Transfer cumulative totals from the "Monthly Verification Logs" to the "Semester Summary Log," and submit this to Ayshia.
 Keep a copy of this log for your record, too. - SUPERVISEE EVALUATION, SUPERVISOR EVALUATION, AND GOALS FORM.
 Approximately one month before the end of the term (mid July), arrange for each of your supervisors to complete an electronic supervisee evaluation and print you a copy.
 (They will be sent a link from the program).
 Then meet with each of your supervisors to review it and complete the signature and goals form.
 Also complete an evaluation for each of your supervisors on Taskstream.

-• SUBMIT BEFORE August 7th,

-- o A copy of your "Semester Summary Log" for hours completed from May July to Ayshia amoua@lclark.edu in the CPYS office. - Please note, August hours should be reported with fall semester hours. - o On Taskstream, upload a copy of each of your supervisee evaluations of your clinical development with the signed Signature and Goal forms.

-o On Taskstream, complete a confidential evaluation for each of your supervisors.
+- BEFORE August 7th: - o A copy of your "Semester Summary Log" for hours completed from May-July to Ayshia in the CPYS office. amoua@lclark.edu. - On Taskstream, upload a copy of each of your supervisor's evaluations of your clinical development with the signed Signature and Goal forms. - o On Taskstream, complete a confidential evaluation of each of your supervisors.

-Each of the above MUST be completed before your instructor can give you your grade for the semester.
+Each of the above MUST be completed before your instructor can give you your grade for the semester - i.e., before Aug 14.